Guikingone/MeiliSearchBundle/doc/usage.md

 This bundle provides two approaches when it comes to loading documents:

 - Using `DataProvider's` which are responsible for fetching data from "external" source and returning an array
-- Using the `Document` annotation on Doctrine entities and letting the bundle handle the "CRUD" aspect.
+- Using the `Document` attribute on Doctrine entities and letting the bundle handle the "CRUD" aspect.

 ### Without Doctrine